-&lt;sup>1 Notizie sulla operosità scientifica e sulla carriera didattica del Prof. Enzo Bonaventura, n.d. but 1930; typewritten by himself for a university competition in 1930 (see below), copy in private papers of the Bonaventura family.
+1 Notizie sulla operosità scientifica e sulla carriera didattica del Prof. Enzo Bonaventura, n.d. but 1930; typewritten by himself for a university competition in 1930 (see below), copy in private papers of the Bonaventura family.
 See also ASUFi, AC, SS, f.
 "Bonaventura Enzo".
 The thesis was published by Florentine Istituto, Enzo Bonaventura, Le qualità del mondo fisico: studi di filosofia naturale, Florence, Galletti & Cocci, 1916.

-psychiatrist.
-Bonaventura had also taken exams in the physiology of the nervous system and anthropology (in the program for his degree) and also followed courses in medicine.
+Naples from 1905) but also an Istituto e laboratorio di psicologia, directed by Francesco De Sarlo, professor of Filosofia teoretica and trained medical psychiatrist2.
+Bonaventura had also taken exams in the physiology of the nervous system and anthropology (in the program for his degree) and also followed courses in medicine3.
 He was appointed laboratory assistant by the Facoltà, appointment confirmed by a RD (royal decree) on 16 May 1915.
-He was conferred libera docenza (qualification for teaching at the university) in psychology by ministerial decree on 30 May 1917 (confirmed only in 1929), while he was on leave during the war, where he distinguished himself from March 1916 to May 1919.
+He was conferred libera docenza (qualification for teaching at the university) in psychology by ministerial decree on 30 May 1917 (confirmed only in 1929), while he was on leave during the war, where he distinguished himself from March 1916 to May 19194.
 He began teaching as professore incaricato (adjunct professor) in Psicologia sperimentale, in November 1923, also performing the role of director of the Istituto di psicologia in the place of the professor (his mentor), who had been moved to the teaching of philosophy.
 What had happened?